elisaperrone/elisaperrone.github.io/index.md

 <img class="profile-picture" src="eli.jpg">

-I am an Assistant Professor in the [Department of Mathematics and Computer Science](https://www.tue.nl/en/our-university/departments/mathematics-and-computer-science) at the Eindhoven University of Technology ([TU Eindhoven](https://www.tue.nl)).
+I am an Assistant Professor (tenured) in the [Department of Mathematics and Computer Science](https://www.tue.nl/en/our-university/departments/mathematics-and-computer-science) at the Eindhoven University of Technology ([TU Eindhoven](https://www.tue.nl)).
 <br>

 My research spans from mathematical statistics to applied statistics.
 I am mainly interested in multivariate statistics and dependence modeling, with particuar emphasis on copulas and their geometric properties.
 My work includes the development of copula-based approaches used in optimal experimental design and environmental sciences, such as hydrology and weather forecasting.